phvu/tweetviz/README.md

     pip install -r requirements.txt
     ./setup.sh

+Install and start `couchdb` on your system.

-Update the configuration parameters in `conf.py`, then start the server with:
+Then update the configuration parameters in `conf.py`, and start the server with:

     ./run_server.sh